Second Boer War concentration camps: The Fawcett Commission

-Improvements were much slower in coming to the black camps.
-It is thought that about 12 percent of black African inmates died (about 14,154), but the precise number of deaths of black Africans in concentration camps is unknown as little attempt was made to keep any records of the 107,000 black Africans who were interned.
+Improvements were much slower in coming to the Black camps.
+It is thought that about 12 percent of Black African inmates died (about 14,154), but the precise number is unknown as little attempt was made to keep any records of the 107,000 Black Africans who were interned.

 The main decisions (or their absence) had been left to the soldiers, to whom the life or death of the 154,000 Boer and African civilians in the camps rated as an abysmally low priority. ...
 Ten months after the subject had first been raised in Parliament ... the terrible mortality figures were at last declining.
 In the interval, at least twenty thousand whites and twelve thousand coloured people had died in the concentration camps, the majority from epidemics of measles and typhoid that could have been avoided.
 (Note: Somewhat higher figures for total deaths in the concentration camps are given some historians.)

 Sir Arthur Conan Doyle had served as a volunteer doctor in the Langman Field Hospital at Bloemfontein between March and June 1900.
 In his widely distributed and translated pamphlet "The War in South Africa: Its Cause and Conduct", he justified both the reasoning behind the war and handling of the conflict itself.
 He also pointed out that over 14,000 British soldiers had died of disease during the conflict (as opposed to 8,000 killed in combat), and that at the height of epidemics, he was seeing 50–60 British soldiers dying each day in a single ill-equipped and overwhelmed military hospital.

 Kitchener's policy change

 Scottish historian Niall Ferguson has argued that "this was not a deliberately genocidal policy; rather it was the result of [a] disastrous lack of foresight and rank incompetence on [the] part of the [British] military".
 He further stated that "Kitchener no more desired the deaths of women and children in the camps than of the wounded Dervishes after Omdurman, or of his own soldiers in the typhoid-stricken hospitals of Bloemfontein."

-The 1st Baron Kitchener of Khartoum, as he then was styled, was one of the most controversial British generals in the war.
-Lord Kitchener took over control of British forces from Field Marshal The 1st Baron Roberts and was responsible for expanding the British response to the Boers' guerrilla tactics.
+Herbert Kitchener (1st Baron Kitchener of Khartoum, as he then was styled) was one of the most controversial British generals in the war.
+Lord Kitchener took over control of British forces from Field Marshal Frederick Roberts and was responsible for expanding the British response to the Boers' guerrilla tactics.